elehcimd/mltraq/mkdocs/benchmarks/speed.md

   <img height="100%" width="100%" style="border-radius: 5px; border: 5px solid white;" src="/assets/img/benchmarks/exp-3.svg" >
 </p>

-The cost of starting a new run for some methods is high and similar to starting a new experiment, scaling rather poorly.
+* Creating new runs scales poorly for some methods.
-WandB and MLflow are the worst performing, followed by Aim at a fraction of the cost.
+`WandB` and `MLflow` are the worst performing, followed by `Aim` at a fraction of the cost.

-Comet, FastTrackML, Neptune, and MLtraq are orders of magnitude faster than the methods in the first group. **MLtraq is the best-performing method in its group and is more than 300 times faster than the others.**

-!!!
-Info
-    Some methods lack an equivalent modeling of experiments, or they are defined as runs in this analysis.
-In general, the performance varying the number of runs is a good proxy for the time cost of changing the number of experiments.
+* `Comet`, `FastTrackML`, `Neptune`, and `MLtraq` are the best-performing methods, with **MLtraq being the fastest.**

 ### Experiment 4: How much time to track 100 runs?

-In this experiment, we repeated Experiment 4 with 100 runs, limiting the comparison to FastTrackML, Comet, Neptune, and MLtraq.
+In this experiment, we repeated Experiment 3 with `100` runs, limiting the comparison to `FastTrackML`, `Comet`, `Neptune`, and `MLtraq`.

 <p align="center">
   <img height="100%" width="100%" style="border-radius: 5px; border: 5px solid white;" src="/assets/img/benchmarks/exp-4.svg" >
 </p>

-Comet is at least `20` times slower than the other methods.
-FastTrackML and Neptune follow.
-**MLtraq is the best performing, 13x faster than the others.**
+* `Comet` is at least `20` times slower than the other methods. `FastTrackML` and `Neptune` follow, with **MLtraq being 10 times faster than the others.**

 ### Experiment 5: How much time to track 1K runs and 1K values?

-The two standing methods are MLtraq and Neptune.
-Let's look at their performance as we increase both runs and values to 500 and 1K.
+The two standing methods are `MLtraq` and `Neptune`.
+Let's look at their performance as we increase runs and values.

 <p align="center">
   <img height="100%" width="100%" style="border-radius: 5px; border: 5px solid white;" src="/assets/img/benchmarks/exp-5.svg" >
 </p>

-As we increase the number of tracked values or runs, MLtraq becomes more and more competitive.
-With no threading and no filesystem database bottleneck, it is the fastest method for realistic workloads.
+As we increase the number of tracked values and runs, the gap between `MLtraq` and `Neptune` increases.
+With no threading and no filesystem files to manage, it is the fastest method for realistic workloads.
-**MLtraq is the best performing, 23x faster than Neptune.**
+**MLtraq is the best performing, 23 times faster than Neptune.**

 ## Tracking `NumPy` arrays

 In this set of experiments, we evaluate the tracking performance on 1D `NumPy` arrays, varying the number of `arrays` and their `size`.
+Besides initialization and high frequency, we also want to store large objects efficiently.

-### Experiment 1: How long does tracking an array of length 1M take?
+### Experiment 1 (Large objects): How long does tracking an array of length 1M take?

 We evaluate the time required to start a new experiment and track a single array of length 1M (default dtype is `numpy.float64`), which is 8M bytes if written to disk.
 Most methods do not support the serialization of `NumPy` arrays, and the test procedures handle it explicitly.